X-PYR 2018, RULES AND REGULATIONS

 Rules are subject to change without notice before the start of the race.

 1.1 The X-Pyr is a flying and hiking competition, inspired by the Red Bull X-Alps, in which a selected number of teams, comprised of one pilot and (minimum) one assistant, will take part.
 Only one assistant will be the official one for the race.

 1.2 The objective is to cross the Pyrenees, from west to east, starting at the Bay of Biscay and finishing by the Mediterranean.
 The first one to achieve this objective, just by flying a paraglider and on foot, will be the winner

-The organisation will establish a number of compulsory turnpoints of different radii, that the pilots will have to reach. (see art.
-10.2.)
+The organisation will establish a number of compulsory turnpoints of different radius, that the pilots will have to reach. (see art.
+9.2.)

 1.3 Every decision about the race will be made by the race committee.

 1.4.
 English rules will prevalece in case of doubt between both translations of rules.

 Any questions about the race should be forwarded to the technical director, Íñigo Redín